2024 Strawberry Picking Near Chicago: Where to U-Pick with Map and Tips

 Facebook

-• U-Pick will be available in limited quantities for 2023 due to weather reasons.
+• U-Pick will be available starting in June 2024.
+Check Facebook for the date to be announced.

 Crosswind Farms